 The University of Stuttgart is an internationally recognized research university that cultivates global culture.
 This includes giving its students the opportunity to continue their education at universities in other countries.
 It supports its researchers in global research teamwork with scientists in all disciplines.
 At the same time, it supports talented individuals from abroad who want to study at the University of Stuttgart or pursue their research here.

 The International Office at the IZ on the Vaihingen campus coordinates all programs, counseling, and events for

-- Outgoing students: University of Stuttgart students interested in a study abroad
+- outgoing students: University of Stuttgart students interested in studying abroad

 For University of Stuttgart students

 A study stay abroad does not only produce benefits that last a lifetime.
 Since it shows a willingness to get out of a personal comfort zone, studying abroad can also boost career chances while also conferring many new experiences, realizations, and discoveries.
 These include:

 - New or advanced language proficiencies